Our History

 Designer

-Jennifer Brennan is a graphic and Web designer based in Jefferson, Maine.
-She has worked with Perna Content on various projects over the years, including helping design and maintain the Perna Content Web site.
-Her work can be found at jenniferbrennandesign.com.
+Jennifer Brennan is a graphic and web designer based in Jefferson, Maine.
+She has collaborated with Perna Content on a range of projects over the years, including the design and ongoing maintenance of the Perna Content website.
+Her broader body of work can be viewed at jenniferbrennandesign.com.

 Ken Hess